 A Real-time operating system (RTOS) is just a special purpose OS.
 The real time part of the name does not mean that the system responds quickly, it just means that there are rigid time requirements that must be met.
-If these time requirements are not met, the results can become inaccurate or unreliable[19].
-Embedded systems frequently posses the real time requirement.
-There are two kinds of RTOSes:
+If these time

-- Hard Real Time system delays are known or at least bounded.
-Said to be operating correctly if the system can return results within any time constraints. - Soft Real Time critical tasks get priority over other tasks and will retain priority until the task is completed.
+Hard Real Time - system delays are known or at least bounded.
+Said to be operating correctly if the system can return results within any time constraints.

+Soft Real Time - critical tasks get priority over other tasks and will retain priority until the task is completed.
 This is another way of saying that real time tasks cannot be kept waiting indefinitely.
 Soft real time makes it easier to mix the system with other systems.